 - 1/4 cup brown sugar, packed

-- Add 1 cup of batter to the bread pan, followed by 1 cup of shredded apples.
+- Add 1 cup of batter to the loaf pan, followed by 1 cup of shredded apples.
+It’s okay if the layers are not perfect.
 Continue to make 2 more layers, alternating between the batter and apples.
-The last (top) layer should be the apples.
+The last layer should be the last of what’s left of the apples.

-- Drizzle with Caramel Glaze, slice and serve.
+- Drizzle the cooled cake with Caramel Glaze.
+Slice and serve.